eigeig/eig-sso/readme.txt

 = How do I configure single sign-on (SSO)? =

 This plugin creates and drops its database table on install and uninstall, respectively.
-As it relies on data created by Control Panel, no user configuration is necessary.
+As it relies on data created by the vDeck Control Panel, no user configuration is necessary.
 If you wish to disable SSO functionality, you may deactivate the plugin.
 Standard sign on with username and password will still be available regardless of the state of the plugin.

 = Who can use this plugin? =